aaronmunsters/wasmito-addr2line/README.md

 See [example.mjs](./example.mjs) for example assertions you can make use of.
 In fact, you can `bash ./package.sh` and then `node example.mjs` to run that example file directly!

+# TODO:

+- Merge the error kinds into some generic type with the same `.context()` method.